 One of the best ways to prepare for the Holidays is to create a Christmas budget.
-Creating and sticking to a budget makes it easier to make sure you have enough money to cover your gift, travel, and other holiday expenses.
+Creating and sticking to a budget makes it easier to ensure you have enough money to cover your gift, travel and other holiday expenses.
 Whether you make homemade Christmas gifts or buy gifts from the store, creating a Christmas budget also takes much of the guesswork out of the holiday season and helps you avoid sticker shock in January.

 Open a Christmas Club or Special Savings Account

 Many banks offer a Christmas Club or special savings account specific for holiday savings.
-These accounts work like a personal accrual account (See how to create a sub account at Capital One 360).
-You can contribute to it all year long consistently and when it’s time to start your holiday shopping, withdraw the funds.
+These accounts work like a personal accrual account.
+You can contribute to it all year consistently and when it’s time to start your holiday shopping, withdraw the funds.

 Consider Using Layaway